 A grand jury declined to indict

-Just days after the sighting, a grand jury in Mississippi declined to indict Carolyn Bryant Donham on charges of kidnapping and manslaughter.
+Just days after she was sighted, a grand jury in Mississippi declined to indict Bryant Donham on charges of kidnapping and manslaughter.
 A grand jury heard seven hours of testimony from witnesses and investigators but said there was insufficient evidence for an indictment.